SnehaKrishnan96/Thyroid-cancer-prediction/README.md

 # Predicting Whether a Thyroid Nodule is Cancerous using Machine Learning Algorithms

+## Overview

-### Early diagnosis of thyroid nodules as cancerous or benign is crucial for effective treatment.
+Early diagnosis of thyroid nodules as cancerous or benign is crucial for effective treatment.
 Traditionally, this involves a series of medical tests.
-In this project, we leverage machine learning algorithms to predict the likelihood of a thyroid nodule being cancerous based on patient data such as nodule size, diabetes status, smoking habits, age, and more.

-## Overview

-This project presents a machine learning-based system for predicting thyroid cancer, with a primary focus on maximizing **recall** to reduce the risk of false negatives—crucial in medical diagnostics.
-The workflow includes extensive data preprocessing, statistical analysis, model training, and deployment via an interactive **Gradio** interface.
+This project leverages machine learning algorithms to predict the likelihood of a thyroid nodule being cancerous based on patient data such as nodule size, diabetes status, smoking habits, age, and more, with a primary focus on maximizing **recall** to reduce the risk of false negatives—crucial in medical diagnostics.
+The workflow includes extensive data preprocessing, statistical analysis, model training, and depiction of prediction via an interactive **Gradio** interface.

 ---